 Find out more about how The Open University supports apprentices and employers by clicking the buttons below.

-An apprenticeship requires at least 20% of an apprentice’s working time to be allocated for off-the-job training / protected time in the workplace to engage in the learning.
+An apprenticeship requires a part of an apprentice’s working time for off-the-job protected training time to allow the apprentice to engage in the learning.
 The Open University’s tutor-supported online learning gives the employer and the apprentice the flexibility to pick the most suitable times around organisational and personal needs – minimising the impact on day-to-day productivity.

 At present the face-to-face days on the programme are being delivered via online meeting rooms.
 It is a compulsory requirement for learners to attend these days.
 The Open University is currently reviewing the safe delivery of on-campus face-to-face days and the programme team will be guided by the university and the Statutory Health Profession Regulators in reviewing online and on-campus delivery.
 Employers and learners will be advised in advance of any changes to the delivery pattern.